curiouselectric/SensorInterfaceBoard/README.md

 ## Broadcast Mode

 In this mode then the unit regularly sends data via the serial connunication.
 It will send the averaged data for (0) 1 second, (1) 10 second, (2) 1 min, (3) 10 min and (4) 1 hour averaged data.
 If this is set to (5) then the unit does not send any data.
-The send mdoe is stored in EEPROM, so it will start sending data again even if power is lost.
+The send mode is stored in EEPROM, so it will start sending data again even if power is lost.

 ![Broadcast](https://github.com/curiouselectric/RS485InterfaceBoard/blob/048843a24f9ec3a42a6946c3067e17d5d328104e/RS485%20Interface%20Board%20Instructions/Images/RS485%20Interface%20%20broadcast.png?raw=true)